theRAPTLab/gsgo/gs_packages/gem_srv/docs_gem_srv/sm-object-ref.md

 ### Features

-**Features** are a special object that implement `T_Feature` and subclass `Feature`.
+**Features** are a special object that implement `I_Feature` and subclass `Feature`.
 This is NOT a direct descendent of SM_Object, but they implement extended `method`, `prop` and `addProp` calls.
 These versions differ by having an additional **agent** argument.
 That is necessary because Feature code does not have any storage of its own, but uses that of a provided agent.

 When a Feature is added to an Agent using `addFeature`, the agent also invoked the feature's `decorate(agent)` function.
 This function can add both properties and methods to the agent's props and methods maps.